 Have you heard of fried green plantains?
 They are as popular in Latin America as French fries are in the U.S. – everyone eats them and they're on practically every menu.

-Whether they’re called tostones, patacones, or plantain chips, these crispy little rounds make a tasty snack or side dish.
+Whether you call them tostones, patacones, or plantain chips, these crispy little rounds make a mighty tasty snack or side dish.
 They are so delicious that we had to share our easy patacones recipe with you guys.
 We’ll be surprised if you don’t enjoy them as much as we do.

 And here’s a bonus: They are gluten free, full of nutrients, and vegan friendly.

 Same name, same recipe; the difference is where you are.
 If you’re in any country between Peru and Costa Rica, they call them patacones, and occasionally, patacóns.
 Further north, in Central America and most of the Caribbean, you will have to ask for tostones.
 You can even find them in West Africa, where they call them “plantain crisps.”